Senior Research Officer, Inclusive Communities

 Dr Malita Allan joined the Inclusive Communities team after spending several years in the Work and Economic Security team.

 Malita commenced in the Research and Policy Centre in 2011 after gaining a PhD in Anthropology from La Trobe University.

-In previous roles she worked as a tutor and tutor coordinator in Anthropology and Sociology at La Trobe University, and has tutored Aboriginal secondary school students under the Victorian Government’s Indigenous Tutorial Assistance Scheme.
+In previous roles she worked as a tutor and tutor coordinator in Anthropology and Sociology at La Trobe University, and tutored Aboriginal secondary school students under the Victorian Government’s Indigenous Tutorial Assistance Scheme.

 She has also worked as a Senior Research Assistant at RMIT on a project titled ‘Cultural Economies of Hard Rubbish’ and has been co-editor of the Australian Anthropological Society newsletter.

 Malita has contributed to the longitudinal Life Chances study, which began in 1990 and focuses on the education and employment pathways of the study group, who are now in their 20s.

 Malita has also been a member of the Brotherhood’s Reconciliation Action Plan working group.

 - Ethnic tourism in South-east Asia